Skip to content

 • log_control_points: whether to log parameterized control points instead of dense evaluated inputs

-• save_name: base file name for the .npz output
+• save_name: base file name for the output artifact(s)

 In Python, the constructor can be called with keyword arguments, which is often clearer in scripts.